dpacassi/UltimateDrupalReference/CONTRIBUTING.md

 - avoid copy that sounds vague, inflated, or generic
 - keep category placement sensible and predictable

+## Commit messages

+Please use [Conventional Commits](https://www.conventionalcommits.org/) for commit messages where practical.

+Examples:

+- `docs: update README intro`
+- `docs: refresh troubleshooting section`
+- `chore: add GitHub issue templates`
+- `fix: replace broken Drupal.org link`

+For this repository, the most common types will likely be:

+- `docs:` for README, CONTRIBUTING, and other documentation content
+- `fix:` for broken links or incorrect references
+- `chore:` for repository metadata, templates, and small maintenance tasks

 ## Sorting and consistency

 Where items are presented as lists of resources, keep them tidy and consistent.